 We might also wonder how to proceed with Meadow if we were in Finn’s shoes.
 Despite her intelligence and education, she is living in a tangle of self-delusions.
-She criticizes Finn for talking about “the guys” as though they was an anthropology subject – and then proceeds to rationalize the mob precisely as though it were an anthropology subject.
+She criticizes Finn for talking about “the guys” as though they were an anthropology subject—and then she proceeds to rationalize the mob precisely as though it were an anthropology subject.
 She belittles Finn’s belief that Vito is out to get him, either sexually or homicidally.
 I think that of all of Meadow’s self-deceptions here, there are two that we should particularly consider because of the irony that it generates:

 - Her insistence that Jackie Jr. was shot by African-Americans

 - Her argument that “Vito Spatafore is a married man, Finn.
 I seriously doubt he wants to kill you.”

 These two misbeliefs combine to ironically undercut Meadow’s criticism that Finn is overreacting because it was Vito Spatafore, in fact, who put the additional hole in Jackie Jr’s head.
 Finn pulls out a suitcase and considers fleeing the situation, leaving his beautiful but annoying girlfriend behind.
 When Finn explains that pulling out the suitcase was part of his “process” and that there was “no abundant intentionality in it,” we see that Chase has tweaked the age-old formula: Finn and Meadow are “struggling young lovers—with Ivy League vocabularies.”